2022 Hamilton Tiger-Cats season

-The 2022 Hamilton Tiger-Cats season was the 64th season for the team in the Canadian Football League and their 72nd overall.
+The 2022 Hamilton Tiger-Cats season was the 64th season for the team in the Canadian Football League (CFL) and their 72nd overall.
 The Tiger-Cats qualified for the playoffs for the fourth consecutive year in Week 20 following a win over the Ottawa Redblacks and a loss by the Saskatchewan Roughriders.
 However, the team lost in the East Semi-Final to the Montreal Alouettes.

 The 2022 season was the third season under head coach Orlondo Steinauer and the first with Steinauer leading the personnel department as the president of football operations.